raspibolt/raspibolt/guide/bonus/lightning/lndg.md

   $ sudo journalctl -f -u lndg.service
   ```

+You can now access LNDg from within your local network by browsing to http://raspibolt.local:8889 (or your equivalent IP address).

 ### Backend refreshes

 LNDg uses a Python script (`~/lndg/jobs.py`), to gather data about your node that is then displayed in the GUI dashboard.